 Before Any Addition

-Following this, you'll want to contact the utility companies.
-A contractor will do this for you when performing a home inspection, but the utility companies can map out where the lines run in your yard.
-Depending on the utility, you may not be allowed to build over the lines, which can halt a home renovation project really quickly.
+You'll also want to contact the utility companies.
+A contractor will likely do this when performing a home inspection, but it’s good to be aware of this part of the process.
+The utility companies can map out where the lines run in your yard and, depending on the utility, you may not be allowed to build over the lines, which can halt a home remodeling project pretty quickly.

 How Much Does It Cost to Add A Room To A Florida House?

 Home addition costs can vary depending on size, the finishes you choose, and several other factors.
 Here, we’ll provide the typical price ranges associated with common room additions and what that might include.